Urine Smells Bad for These 8 Reasons

 Another reason your urine could have a bad smell is because of liver problems.

-If this is the case, you will have bad smelling urine together with these symptoms:
+In this case, you will have bad smelling urine along with these symptoms:

 - Abdominal pain